chad-cervantes/cpnt260-a2-Single-Card/README.md

 ATTRIBUTIONS

 I copied an image for my single card.
-It's on line 14 in the index.html file.
+It's on line 17 in the index.html file.
 The link is [https://knifeplanet.net/wp-content/uploads/2022/01/uses-of-the-different-types-of-kitchen-knives-2-768x436.jpg].
 The original source of this image is from [https://knifeplanet.net/2022/01/18/uses-of-the-different-types-of-kitchen-knives/].

 I used a Youtube video for my link.
-The Youtube link is [https://www.youtube.com/watch?v=C8ms3VOZyhg]; it's on line 12 in the index.html file.
+The Youtube link is [https://www.youtube.com/watch?v=C8ms3VOZyhg]; it's on line 15 in the index.html file.

+I added the Google font 'Antonio' in the index.html file; it's in lines 8-10.

 Above & Beyond #1: I used the CSS property 'object-fit: fill' in the .knife-image section in the #style.css file.
-It's in line 40.
+It's in line 45.